nikhil-sinnarkar/CarND-LaneLines-P1-master/writeup_template.md

 To modify the pipeline to also detect curved lane lines.

 To smooth out the lane detection by averaging the values detected in previous frames of the video.

+Implementing some logic to dynamically change the threshold values and to detect and set the region of interest.